venexia/repurposing-antihypertensives-dementia/README.md

 ## Supplementary material

-This repository contains three further items of supplementary material in the folder ‘Supplement’.
-These are eTable 5, which contains the results from Bonet's instrumental variable inequality tests; eTable 6, which contains all the results in an editable format; and a spreadsheet of code lists, which is necessary to define the diagnoses and treatments in the CPRD as they were defined for this study.
+This repository contains three further items of supplementary material in the folder ‘Supplement’:
+- [AntihypertensivesIV_Codelists.xlsx](https://github.com/venexia/repurposing-antihypertensives-dementia/blob/master/supplement/AntihypertensivesIV_Codelists.xlsx), which contains the code lists used to define the diagnoses and treatments in the CPRD as used in this study
+- [AntihypertensivesIV_eTables.xlsx](https://github.com/venexia/repurposing-antihypertensives-dementia/blob/master/supplement/AntihypertensivesIV_eTables.xlsx), which contains the supplementary tables associated with this paper
+- [AntihypertensivesIV_eText_eFigures.pdf](https://github.com/venexia/repurposing-antihypertensives-dementia/blob/master/supplement/AntihypertensivesIV_eText_eFigures.pdf), which contains the supplementary test and figures associated with this paper

 ## Funding statement

 This work was supported by the Perros Trust and the Integrative Epidemiology Unit.
 The Integrative Epidemiology Unit is supported by the Medical Research Council and the University of Bristol [grant number MC_UU_00011/1, MC_UU_00011/3].

+## Further information

+If you would like any further information, please contact venexia.walker@bristol.ac.uk.